A Message for Motorists

 Police officers are trained to minimize their exposure to traffic and, therefore, reduce the likelihood that they will be injured.
 The second reason is that they are trained to protect themselves tactically.
 Many police officers have been killed or assaulted by motorists who are wanted for various crimes.

 Why did two or three officers show up if it’s only a minor offense?

-Officers in the vicinity often back each other up with being requested.
+Officers in the vicinity often back each other up without being requested.
 This is protocol that maximizes safety for the officers.

 Why do officers stay back at their car so long?

 The officer is verifying that your driver’s license and registration status is valid.
 The officer may also be filling out a citation or a warning.
 This process could take several minutes.

 After the Stop

 What if I don’t agree with the ticket?